madhavsolanki/Blinkit/README.md

-# 📦 Blinkit Clone – Grocery Delivery App
+# 📦 Zinger – Grocery Delivery App

 A grocery delivery app built with **Kotlin and XML**, featuring separate **Admin and User** apps.
 Includes **payment integration** for a seamless shopping experience.